puppetlabs/puppet-docs/source/pe/3.1/console_classes_groups.markdown

 You can change the membership of a group from both node edit pages and group edit pages.

 To add a node to a group from a group edit page, start typing into the "Add a node" text field.
-As you type, an auto-completion list of the most likely choices will appear; the list will continue to narrow as you type more.
+As you type, an auto-completion list of the most likely choices appears; the list continues to narrow as you type more.
 To finish selecting a node, click a choice from the list or use the arrow keys to select one and press enter.

 ![Adding nodes to a group][classes_nodes_to_group]